MirzaSubasic/MavenTask/README.md

-Created webhook which will notify jenkins about all events in this repository.
+Created webhook which will notify jenkins about all events in this repository